Oil dips as Russia signals output will stay high

 Industrial commodities such as crude and copper have also been rattled by hefty losses in global equities due to concern over corporate earnings, and fears over the impact to economic growth from escalating trade tensions, as well as a stronger dollar.

-Though equity markets recovered on Monday, the benchmark S&P 500 .SPX was on track to post its worst monthly performance since May 2010.

-The U.S. dollar index .DXY also rose on Monday, supported by robust U.S. consumer spending data.
+The U.S. dollar index .DXY also rose, supported by robust U.S. consumer spending data.
 [USD/] A stronger dollar makes greenback-denominated commodities more expensive for holders of other currencies.

-“It is often said that when stock markets sneeze, commodities catch a cold.
-This adage was on full display last week as a global rout on equity gauges dragged the energy complex lower,” PVM Oil Associates strategist Stephen Brennock said.

 Fund managers have cut their bullish positions in crude futures and options for four weeks in a row to their lowest since July 2017, as the demand outlook grows more uncertain.